reading-hydro/sluice-gate-sensor/README.md

 Code is written in c++ for Arduino IDE
-If using Arduino IDE, ensure the sketch is uploaded and select board type of "ESP32 Dev Module" Libraries you will need include
+If using Arduino IDE, ensure the sketch is uploaded and select board type of "ESP32 Dev Module" Libraries you will need include:

 WiFi by Arduino version 1.2.7 or later

 ArduinoJSON 6.9.14 or later

 ESP32Time by fbiego version 1.0.4 or later

-EspMQTT Client by Patrick Lapointe version 1.13.3 or later PubSubClient by Nick O'Leary version 2.8.0 or later VL53L0X by Pololu version 1.3.0 or later
+EspMQTT Client by Patrick Lapointe version 1.13.3 or later

+PubSubClient by Nick O'Leary version 2.8.0 or later

+VL53L0X by Pololu version 1.3.0 or later

 WifiESP by Bruno Portaluri version 2.2.2 or later (might not be needed here)

 Program summary: